The translation of this document is outdated.

 if the Consumer Rights Protection Centre has recognised the

-services to be non-complying with the requirements of Regulation
+services to be non-conforming to the requirements of Regulation

 No 2019/1150.